puppeteer/puppeteer/CONTRIBUTING.md

 1. Run `npm run ensure-correct-devtools-protocol-revision`.
    If it fails, update `package.json` with the expected `devtools-protocol` version.
 1. Run `npm run tsc` and `npm install` and ensure that all tests pass.
 If a test fails, [bisect](#bisecting-upstream-changes) the upstream cause of the failure, and either update the test expectations accordingly (if it was an intended change) or work around the changes in Puppeteer (if it’s not desirable to change Puppeteer’s observable behavior).
+1. Update `versions.js` with the new Chromium-to-Puppeteer version mapping.
+1. Commit and push your changes and open a pull request.

 ### Bisecting upstream changes